Britain's Sunak launches charm offensive on business leaders - ExBulletin

 Britain’s Sunak launches charm offensive on business leaders

-LONDON, April 24 (Reuters) – British Prime Minister Rishi Sunak will host a conference for business leaders on Monday where he will pledge to work with businesses in the hope of reviving the economy and redressing the situation of his party ahead of elections scheduled for next year.
+LONDON (Reuters) – Britain’s Prime Minister Rishi Sunak will hold a conference for business leaders on Monday where he will pledge to work with businesses in the hope of reviving the economy and fixing his party’s situation ahead of the elections scheduled for next year.

 The conference titled “Business Connect” is part of Sunak’s attempts to rebuild the ruling Conservative Party’s relationship with business, which was damaged during the economic crisis of prime ministers Boris Johnson and Liz Truss.